Doppler on Wheels: VORTEX-95 deployment

-To obtain data on wind variation and movement from altitudes of 100 meters to 10,000 meters, VORTEX scientists and the NSSL collaborated with University of Oklahoma School of Meteorology Assistant Professor Dr. Joshua Wurman, who had spent the past several years developing doppler radar technology at the National Center for Atmospheric Research, to develop a truck mounted doppler radar in time for the VORTEX-95 field campaign.
+To obtain data on wind variation and movement from altitudes of 100 meters to 10,000 meters, VORTEX scientists and the NSSL collaborated with University of Oklahoma School of Meteorology Assistant Professor Joshua Wurman, who had spent the past several years developing doppler radar technology at the National Center for Atmospheric Research, to develop a truck mounted doppler radar in time for the VORTEX-95 field campaign.
 The antenna pedestal and dish were taken from old military missile tracking radars, while the transmitter was provided by the NCAR from a CP-2 research radar.
 The receiver and signal processor were developed by Mitch Randell and Eric Loew, while the system was mostly built by NSSL technicians Paul Griffin and Dennis Nealson.
-For their work on the Doppler on Wheels, Paul Griffin and Dennis Nealson were awarded the NOAA Bronze Medal.
+For their work on the Doppler on Wheels, Griffin and Nealson were awarded the NOAA Bronze Medal.
 Parts for the Doppler on Wheels were ordered in November and December 1994, with testing taking place during March and April 1995.
 DOW 1 was first deployed on May 12, and scanned its first tornado just 4 days later on May 16 near Hanston, Kansas.
 DOW 1 was deployed on a ridge to the south of town and scanned as the tornado progressed for 45 minutes.

-On June 2, DOW 1 was deployed to the Dimmitt Texas, where it would scan one of the most studied tornadoes in history.
+On June 2, DOW 1 was deployed to the Dimmitt Texas tornado, where it would scan one of the most studied tornadoes in history.
 The chase initially started in Friona Texas, where DOW 1, along with the rest of VORTEX-95 intercepted a violent F4 tornado.
-After dissipating, Erik Rasmussen directed DOW 1, driven by Jerry Straka and operated by Joshua Wurman, to drive south towards an intensifying mesocyclone near Dimmitt, Texas.
+After dissipating, Rasmussen directed DOW 1, driven by Jerry Straka and operated by Wurman, to drive south towards an intensifying mesocyclone near Dimmitt, Texas.
 DOW 1 deployed south of town, and was able to start scanning before the tornado touched down.
 This meant that for the first time, meteorologists were able to observe highly detailed reflectivity and velocity radar data throughout the entire tornadogenesis process.
 After touching down, the tornado followed an arcing path, which kept it at a constant sub 2 miles from DOW 1.
 This close range radar intercept, combined with other data collected by probe teams, mobile mesonets, and airborne radar aircraft, resulted in the most comprehensive tornado research dataset ever produced, until VORTEX 2 intercepted the Goshen County, Wyoming EF2 in 2009.